A senior warning sign for Trump: ‘Go Biden’ cry at Villages

 The retired state transportation department worker often thinks about how he and Trump are similar in age.
 “I don’t know how he could come through our generation and be so mean.
 So heartless.
 So insensitive.
 So indecent.
 So ungentlemanly.”

-The hostility that Hood bemoans has played out even in “the friendliest town,” where Villagers who are Trump enthusiasts have held their own golf cart parades.
+The hostility that Hicks bemoans has played out even in “the friendliest town,” where Villagers who are Trump enthusiasts have held their own golf cart parades.

 In June, a fight broke out between Trump and Biden supporters in front of the Panera Bread shop, and one Trump supporter was captured on video yelling, “White power!”

-Note: This story has been updated to correct the spelling of Sara Branscom’s last name to Branscome, and to correct two references in the final section of the story from Hood to Hicks.